-We have built and characterised a compact atomic clock using magnetically trapped atoms on an atom chip.
-The clock stability reaches 5.8×10^{-13} at 1 s and is likely to integrate into the 10^{-15} range in less than a day.
-This outperforms commercial compact clocks by almost one order of magnitude and is competitive with the best compact atomic clocks under development [73-77].
+We have built and characterized a compact atomic clock using magnetically trapped atoms on an atom chip.
+The clock stability reaches $5.8 \times 10^{-13}$ at 1 s and is likely to integrate into the $10^{-15}$ range in less than a day.
+This is similar to the performance of the best compact atomic microwave clocks under development.
 It furthermore demonstrates the high degree of technical control that can be reached with atom chip experiments.
 After correction for atom number fluctuations, variations of the atom temperature and magnetic field are the dominant causes of the clock instability together with the local oscillator noise.
 The magnetic field stability may be improved by additional current sensing and feedback and ultimately by the use of permanent magnetic materials.
-This would allow to operate nearer to the second sweet spot where the clock frequency is independent from temperature fluctuations.
-The local oscillator noise takes an important role, because the clock duty cycle is < 30%.
+This would allow one to operate nearer the second sweet spot where the clock frequency is independent from temperature fluctuations.
+The local oscillator noise takes an important role, because the clock duty cycle is <30%.
 We are now in the process of designing a second version of this clock, incorporating fast atom loading and nondestructive atom detection.
-We thereby expect to reduce several noise contributions to below $1 \times 10^{-13} \tau^{-1/2}$.
+We thereby expect to reduce several noise contributions to below $1 \times 10^{-13} \tau^{-1/2}$ .